 The three main parts of a TFX component are the driver, the executor, and the publisher.
 The driver coordinates the execution of the component, the executor performs the core computational tasks, and the publisher manages the output data and metadata.
 Understanding these components is essential for building effective TFX pipelines and leveraging the power of TensorFlow in end-to-end machine learning workflows.

-Other recent questions and answers regarding EITC/AI/TFF TensorFlow Fundamentals:
+Other recent questions and answers regarding Examination review:

-- What is the purpose of max pooling in a CNN?
+- What is the role of the driver in a TFX component?